-If you like a mix of audio and textbook activities, then Assimil is definitely worth checking out.
+The best thing about Assimil is that it comes in various series and the audio is just a few minutes long.
+Also, if you like a mix of audio and textbook activities, then Assimil is definitely worth checking out.

 The Pimsleur approach focuses on teaching the core vocabulary of the language through context, conversation and spaced repetition.

 All the words you learn will reappear at specific intervals to help your brain retain the new vocabulary in your long-term memory.

 The course is audio-based and you’re presented with native speakers pronouncing a sentence or having a discussion.
 Then an English translation follows.
-As with the Assimil method, this facilitates the learning of language through sentences and situations, making it a much more rounded experience.
+As with the Assimil method, this facilitates the learning of language through sentences and situations, making it a much more well-rounded experience.

-The software does come with a booklet for a few sessions that use reading, however the emphasis is on learning through the audio provided.
+The software does come with a booklet for a few sessions that use reading.
+However, the emphasis is on learning through the audio provided.

 Is Pimsleur for You?

-Learners who thrive with interactive audio learning methods are sure to benefit from the methods of Pimsleur.
+Learners who thrive with interactive audio-learning methods are sure to benefit from the methods of Pimsleur.

-Thomas believed that by creating a relaxing working environment and combining it with exciting and enjoyable classes, any language student could retain more information naturally.
+Thomas believed that by creating a relaxing environment and combining it with exciting and enjoyable classes, any language student could naturally retain more information.